binkley/kotlin-dice/README.md

 ## Code conventions

-As each top-level part of a dice expression (eg, die type) parse, the parser saves a local value internally.
+At each top-level part of a dice expression parse (eg, die side), the parser saves a local value internally.
 By the end of the dice expression, this
 includes:

-- Die type, ie, number of die sides
+- Die side, ie, number of sides on a die (ex: d4)
 - Roll count, or 1 if none specified; ie, number of dice to roll
 - Reroll value, or 0 if none specified; rolls of this value or lower are rerolled
 - Dice to keep, or "roll count" if none specified; a positive number is keep highest, a negative number is keep lowest
-- Explosion limit, or "die type + 1" if none specified
+- Explosion limit, or "die side + 1" if none specified
 - Adjustment, or 0 when none specified

 The parser still used a stack for some cases: